chu-data-lab/CleanML/README.md

 `fit(dataset, dirty_train)`: take in the dataset dictionary and dirty training set.
 Compute statistics or train models on training set for data cleaning.<br>
 `clean(dirty_train, dirty_test)`: take in the dirty training set and dirty test set.
 Clean the error in the training set and test set.
 Return `(clean_train, indicator_train, clean_test, indicator_test)`, which are the clean version datasets and indicators that indicate the location of error.

+### Add new scenarios:
+We consider "BD" and "CD" scenarios in our paper.
+To investigate our scenarios, add scenarios to `/schema/scenarios.py`. <br>